 The Difference Between Digital Marketing & Traditional Advertising

 Since the first American television advertisement aired in 1941, there has been a flood of ads on every channel possible.
-Radio, TV, print and film have all been the ideal mediums for advertisers to market their products or services to the masses since it all began almost 75 years ago.
-Luckily for us, technology has advanced enough to bring about the dawn of a new area—digital marketing.
+Radio, TV, print and film have all been the ideal media for advertisers to market their products or services to the masses since it all began almost 75 years ago.
+Luckily for us, technology has advanced enough to usher in a new era—digital marketing.

 Not to be mistaken as another channel for advertisements, digital marketing encompasses many marketing opportunities such as blogging, mobile, social media, email marketing, search engine marketing and more!
 In 2017, TV ad spending totaled roughly $72.01 billion, or 35.8% of total media investments in the United States; total digital ad spending was about $77.37 billion, or 38.4% of total ad spending.
 Over one-third of CMOs believe that digital will account for 75% of marketing spend in the next five years — so understanding what makes digital so vital is the first step in gearing up your business to make a mark on the internet.